 Effort multipliers are used to adjust the estimate for off-nominal aspects of the project.
 The effort multipliers for this project are presented in Table 3.5.

-Local use only.
+Local abe only.

-'''

-No serious recovery problems(nominal)
+No serious recovery problems(nominal) 1.00

-1.00

-20,000 bytes (low)
+20,000 bytes (low) 0.94

-0.94

-Telecommunication processing (very high)
+Telecommunication processing (very high) 1.30

-1.30

-Will use 70% of processing (high)
+Will use 70% of processing (high) 1.11

-1.11

-45k of 64k available (high)
+45k of 64k available (high) 1.06

-1.06

-Stable Commercially available micro processor (nominal) 1.00
+Stable Commercially available micro processo or (nominal) 1.00

-Two hours average(nominal) ...
+Two hours average(nominal) 1.00

-1.00

-Analysts Good senior people (high)
+Analysts Good senior people (high) 0.86

-0.86

-Programmers Good senior people (high)
+Programmers Good senior people (high) 0.86

-0.86

-Experience tl Three years in telecomm (nominal) 1.00
+Experience tl Three years in telecomm (nomin nal) 1.00

-Experience Six months on the micro (loco)
+Experience Six months on the micro (loco) 1.10

-1.10

 Experience Twelve months with the language (nominal) 1.00

-Practices More than 1 year experience with modern techniques (high)
+Practices More than 1 year experience with m odern techniques (high)

-Tools Basic micro software (loco)
+Tools Basic micro software (loco) 1.10

-1.10

-Schedule Nine months, 8.4 estimated (nominal) 1.00
+Schedule Nine months, 8.4 estimated (nominated al) 1.00

-Effort Adjustment factor =
+Effort Adjustment factor = 1.17.

-1.17.

-'''
+The offert editerrant feater of 17 is the muchant of the offert marsh